Counting Triangles in Triangles: Introduction

 In this situation there are $n$ points where three cevians meet, corresponding to triples that consist of a cevian from $A$ to $BC$, its mirror-twin (from $B$ to $AC$), and the median from $C$ to $AB$.
 Our formula gives ${2n+4 \choose 3} - 2 {n+2 \choose 3} - {3 \choose 3} - n = (n+3)(n+1)^2$; this provides a new combinatorial interpretation of this sequence~\cite{O3}.

 Theorem 1 bypasses the sometimes difficult problem of finding $d$, which can't be determined from $a$, $b$, and $c$ alone.
-For instance, in the following picture, we have $a=b=c=1$ just like in the opening example, but $d$ is 0 instead of 1, so that the number of triangles is 17 instead of 16.
+For instance, in Figure 7 we have $a=b=c=1$ just like in the opening example, but $d$ is 0 instead of 1, so that the number of triangles is 17 instead of 16.

 Theorem 2 establishes an important case in which the geometry of the cevians is specified in enough detail to allow us to determine $d$ and so find a formula for the number of triangles in the picture: